Who I am

-I wrote the basic blocks of this library in 1998 for my thesis, but it has been greatly extended since, by me and dozens of others around the world.
-It now has about 600,000 lines of code, and extensive documentation.
+I wrote the basic blocks of this library in 1998 for my thesis, but it has been greatly extended since, by me and more than 200 others around the world.
+It now has about 1,100,000 lines of code, and extensive documentation.

 I am also a principal author of ASPECT, an open source code for thermal convection with primary application to the simulation of convection in the Earth mantle.

 Department of Mathematics